 The thyroid tissue itself consists of a lot of small individual lobules that are each enclosed in a thin layer of connective tissue.
-These lobules contain a great number of small sacs – called follicles – which store thyroid in the form of little droplets.
+These lobules contain a great number of small sacs – called follicles – which store thyroid hormones in the form of little droplets.

 The thyroid makes the hormones that the body needs

 The third hormone produced by the thyroid gland is called calcitonin.
 Calcitonin is made by C-cells.
-It is involved in and bone metabolism.
+It is involved in calcium and bone metabolism.

 T3 and T4 increase the basal metabolic rate (the amount of energy your body needs to keep up the most basic functions).
 They make all of cells in the body work harder, so the cells need more energy too.
 This has the following effects, for example:

 Food is used up more quickly because energy stored in the liver and muscles is broken down